PanthoiMeetei/Batch-4-Training/Day-12/README.md

 ## 🎉 Congratulations!

 You've successfully mastered AWS RDS and understand the benefits of managed database services over self-managed databases on EC2!
+You're now prepared for RDS-related interview questions and can make informed decisions about database architecture in the cloud.